fusionby2030/Numerical_Methods/EP4/HW_01/README.md

 The  first  column A is  simply  the  trial  number i from  1  to100 (Ai=i).
 The second column B is the result of flipping of the coin you use, either +1 or -1.
 The third column C is the sum over the second column,  e.g.Ck=∑ki=1Bi.
-This  is  an  analogue  of  the  displacement.Finally,  the  fourth  column D represents  the  mean  square  displacement D k=∑ki=1(Ci)2
+This  is  an  analogue  of  the  displacement.
+Finally,  the  fourth  column D represents  the  mean  square  displacement D k=∑ki=1(Ci)2